-It has really a nice interface with different colour skin options to set the mood of the user.
-If you are looking for Ubuntu music player then this one can be your because of its capabilities of supporting tons of audio formats, ability to search for lyrics and artist via integrated Wikipedia search, you can run in on Linux, Mac OS X, and Windows; built-in equalizer and a large set of plugins.
+It has a nice interface with different color skin options to set the mood of the user.
+If you are looking for an Ubuntu music player then this one can be your because of its capabilities of supporting tons of audio formats, ability to search for lyrics and artists via integrated Wikipedia search, you can run in on Linux, Mac OS X, and Windows; built-in equalizer and a large set of plugins.

 The latest version of Amarok can connect to various Web services such as Last.fm, Magnatune, The Echo Nest, MP3tunes, Jamendo Service, Ampache, and OPML Podcast Directory Librivox.